microsoft/PowerStig/StigData/Processed/Windows-2016-DC-1.6.md

     V-73705   +
     V-73707   +
     V-73709   +
-    V-73711   - Should be an Org Setting | ConsentPromptBehaviorAdmin
+    V-73711   + DONE Should be an Org Setting | ConsentPromptBehaviorAdmin V-73713   +
-    V-73713   +
     V-73715   +
     V-73717   +